 To put a spin on this classic competition, you can draw scary faces on your apples with edible markers, or even replace your apples entirely with fun-size candy bars.

-Invite guests to come to your party wearing a Halloween costume that includes a mask.
+Invite guests to come to your party wearing a Halloween costume that includes a mask, a fitting and fun twist to a Halloween theme.
 Then, host a mini masquerade filled with monsters, ghouls, and goblins.
 For this party theme, our guests can vote on who they think has the coolest or scariest disguise, and the winner can be crowned best masquerader.
 Even the adults can get in on the fun!

 For the ultimate backyard adventure, set up a kiddo-sized corn maze.
 Don’t worry-you don’t need to plant and grow a field of corn beforehand to take advantage of this fun pastime.
 Instead, purchase bales of hay to use in place of cornstalks.
 You can even stack them on top of each other to better suit the height of your guests.

 12. Mummy race

 Don’t just walk like an Egyptian—run like a mummy.
 To hold a mummy race, wrap your guests’ legs in white tissue or toilet paper.
 Then, have them race toward a finish line without ripping their tissue paper.
 Whether or not your little mummies make it to the end intact, they’re bound to have an unforgettable experience with this Halloween party game.

 This game will leave your guests shrieking (with laughter, that is).
 Start by cutting holes into the side or top of closed cardboard boxes.
 Then, have your kids reach inside and guess what’s hidden in each box.
 Surprise your party-goers with strange, slimy, or gooey hidden items such as:

 — Cold, cooked spaghetti